Chipstead Lodge No. 5463 - Chipstead Lodge No. 5463

 In 1933, twelve friends at the Chipstead Golf Club - all Freemasons, all constantly meeting and playing together - decided to form a lodge of their own.
 On 1st May 1934, Chipstead Lodge No. 5463 was consecrated at Freemasons' Hall in London.
 H.R.H.
 The Prince of Wales became an Honorary Member.
 Ninety-two brethren attended the banquet.

-What began as a lodge of golfers soon grew - other men living in Chipstead were drawn to join, and the lodge became part of the fabric of the village.
 Since then we've met continuously for over ninety years - through the Second World War, across four different venues, and through the initiation of well over a hundred men.
 The ritual is still worked in the Emulation tradition, exactly as the founders intended.

 1934